Stay of Removal

 A stay of removal is available to immigrants who are currently detained, as well as those who were released on an “order of supervision.”
 Those who are reporting on an order of supervision have a better chance of being granted a stay of removal since the ERO already determined that their case is low priority.

-The request for stay of removal should include the following identification documents:
+The request for a stay of removal should include the following identification documents:

 - Translated birth certificate